CateLittle/Warren_Lab/Magnotether/led_strip.md

 ## Incorporating Python Scripting
 > Now the python scripts that will be used to communicate to the microcontroller can be utililzed in parallel with the already developed

+> The name of the virtual environment created was dubbed ```MagnoBee```

+###### Issue 3: StaticJsonBuffer is a class from ArduinoJson 5.
+Please see ///// to learn how to upgrade your program to ArduinoJson version 6
+> This error implies that we need to downgrade the current version to 5.13.4.
+This should fix this error, but refer to the produced link if it does not